Three Shades of Honda

 Optimizing the line in many enthusiast’s eyes, Honda’s sporting CB750F revised the four into its original intent.
 Like the automatic, it was reconfigured with new bodywork and uprated chassis geometry, but this time with more power.
 The factory’s original line claimed the standard K and F used identical tuning, but it was later discovered engineers added a performance ignition curve, bumped compression and dropped the gearing substantially.
 Trending, a four-into-1 exhaust and rear disc were added, and while it isn’t confirmed Cycle was told areas of the frame used thicker tubing for added strength.
 Despite its trimmed exhaust and quicker spooling the F’s portly 540-lb kept it in the mid-13 second range.
 The truth?
 Honda’s changes transformed handling to such a degree, few cared.

-Fit with alloy Comstar wheels, blacked-out graphics, triple disc brakes and some serious engine tweaking, 1977’s CB750F2 should have been the greatest of all.
-As the very foundation of the company for nearly ten-years perhaps Honda wanted to send the SOHC out with a bang…or at least give Suzuki owners something to think about.
+Fit with alloy Comstar riveted wheels, blacked-out drive train, triple disc brakes and some serious engine tweaking, 1977’s CB750F2 Super Sport should have been the greatest of all.
+As a foundational element reaching its production end, perhaps Honda wanted to send the 750 out with a bang…or at least give Suzuki owners something to think about.
 Reliability issues stained the otherwise brilliant F2, the result of a complete reworking of the cylinder head.
 Inlet valve diameters went from 32 to 34mm and exhaust 28 to 31mm, with stiffer springs.
 New cam timing added lift and duration, allowing safe revving to 10.000 rpm.
 To make room for the larger valve faces the included angle was increased, resulting in odd wearing guides, stems, oiling issues and even cam chain breakage.
 Dealers were besieged with warranty claims, Gaining yet another 25-lb mainly from the third disc and associated hardware, some period tests reported better times with the F1.
 Note: trailing brakes, recocated headlamp.

 Special frame: Fritz W. Egli